0

 Photo © Paul Wright / British Culture Archive.

-Find out more, get in touch and share your memories of The Reno via the Excavating The Reno blog and website
+You can find out more, get in touch and share your memories of The Reno via the ongoing project Excavating The Reno blog and website.

 You can follow Linda Brogan and the project on social media